-Kansas Judicial Center, Room 374 Telephone: 785-296-2913 301 SW Tenth Avenue Web: www.kscourts.org

-Topeka, Kansas 66612-1507 E-mail: ksjudicialqual@kscourts.org
+Kansas Judicial Center 301 SW Tenth Avenue, Room 374 Topeka, Kansas 66612-1507

+Telephone:785-296-2913Web:www.kscourts.orgE-mail:judicialqual@kscourts.org

-BIOGRAPHIES MEMBERS WHO SERVED DURING 2006
+BIOGRAPHIES MEMBERS WHO SERVED DURING 2008

 Nancy S. Anstaett, a lawyer member of the Commission, practices in Overland Park, Kansas, and is a member of Rowe & Anstaett, L.L.C.
 She graduated from Kansas State University, magna cum laude, with degrees in journalism and sociology in 1977.
 She attended Washburn University School of Law and received her juris doctorate, magna cum laude, in 1980.
-She was an active member of the staff of the Washburn Law Journal and served as its Comments Editor during 1979-1980.
-She is a member of the Johnson County and Kansas Bar Associations and the

-Kansas Women Attorneys Association.
+She is a member of the Johnson County and Kansas Bar Associations and the Kansas Women Attorneys Association.
 Ms. Anstaett has served on the Kansas Continuing Legal Education Commission and was elected to the Kansas Supreme Court Nominating Commission where she served from 1996-2000.
 She has been a member of the Commission on Judicial Qualifications since July 2002.